 Students musical skills are publicly showcased via a busy annual programme of events, which include 3 major Music concerts, at least 2 gig nights, a Carol Service, a lower-school musical production, and performance evenings for students at GCSE and A-level.

-In the Sixth Form, there are opportunities for students to further develop their skills in any of the 5 GCSE areas.
+In the Sixth Form, there are opportunities for students to further develop their skills in any of the GCSE areas.
 The Design Technology faculty runs A-level courses in Textiles and in Product Design (the latter can lead on from Resistant Materials or Electronics).
-A-level Food is provided by Marlwood School Sixth Form as part of our joint provision, and an A-level Graphics course is provided by our Art Dept.
+A-level Food can be provided and an A-level Graphics course is provided by our Art Dept.